 If a company has a strong and positive net cash flow month after month, it's considered to be financially strong, at least in the short term.
 If, on the other hand, it has weak cash flow or even negative cash flow (it's losing money), then it's financially weak and may even be in danger of bankruptcy.
 Net cash flow provides the funds a company needs to expand, to invest in research or in new equipment, or to pay dividends or reduce debt.

 Although you can find net cash flow on companies' cash flow statements, calculating net cash flow is simple.
 You just need to know how much a company brought in and how much it paid out over any given period.
 Here's the formula:

 Net Cash Flow = Cash Receipts - Cash Payments (during a period of time)

 Another way to look at net cash flow is to consider the Statement of Cash Flows and its three different parts, which include: Cash Flows from Operating Activities, Cash Flows from Investing Activities, and Cash Flows from Financing Activities.

 When you develop the Statement of Cash Flows, the total is the Net Cash Flows for the firm.
-You arrive at this answer by adding the results from each of the three different parts of the statement.
-Here are two ways to calculate this:
+You arrive at this answer by adding the results from each of the three different parts of the statement:

-Net cash flow = Cash Flows from Operating Activities + Cash Flows from Investing Activities + Cash Flows from Financing Activities
+Net Cash Flows = Cash Flows from Operating Activities (CFO) + Cash Flows from Investing Activities (CFI) + Cash Flows from Financing Activities (CFF)

 However, a net cash flow that's getting smaller month after month could indicate falling sales or a decrease in profit margin, which obviously aren't good signs for a business.
 If you are managing a business, make sure you understand how to calculate the net cash flow to ensure your business is as profitable as you think it is.